tilleul/apple2/applesoft/nfs/general/04_avoid_integer_variables.md

 would be ~600-700 cycles slower.

 But:
-- you need to draw the enemy on screen, with `HTAB+PRINT` or `PLOT` or `HPLOT` or `(X)DRAW`.
-These statements work faster with real variables.
+- you need to draw the enemy on screen, with
+	- `HTAB EX%: PRINT "X"` or
+	- `PLOT EX%, EY%` or
+	- `HPLOT EX%, EY%` or
+	- `(X)DRAW E AT EX%,EY%`.
 - you need to check if the player's position is the same as the enemy's
+	- `IF EX%=X AND EY%=Y THEN ...`
 - you need to erase the enemy on the next loop iteration, meaning
 	- you might store the enemy's previous position in another set of variables
+		- `XE=EX%: YE=EY%` (no need to use integer variables like `XE%` or `YE%` since the conversion is already done)
 	- you'll do another call to `HTAB+PRINT`, `PLOT`, `HPLOT`, `(X)DRAW`
 - you might need to check if the enemy was hit by the player's projectile
+	- `IF EX%=PX AND EY%=PY THEN ...`
 - etc.

+Every time you use `EX%` (and `EY%`) you'll lose 200-350 cycles and after 3-5 times, using an real variable is a better choice.

 ## 🍎 Recommendations

-- **Avoid** integer variables: they're much slower than real variables and take as much memory.
+- The general rule is to **avoid** integer variables: they're much slower than real variables and take as much memory.
+- Integer variables are **never** needed as parameters of Applesoft instructions, so don't bother.
 - Integer variables **may be** faster than using `INT`. **But**:
-	- before using `INT`, check if you really need an integer value
+	- before using `INT`, check if you really need an integer value.
-	- if the result of `INT` can be used in an inline statement and is never used again, `INT` will be faster than using a temporary/buffer integer variable
+	- if the result of `INT` can be used in an inline statement and is never used again, inline `INT` will be faster than using a temporary integer variable.
-	- don't bother with integer variables if you only use them as arguments or in formulas used as arguments of Applesoft instructions: Applesoft will convert any float value to an integer if the instruction requires an integer.
-The same is true if you use integer variables (even in mathematical formulas) as indices of arrays.
-Using an integer variable will only penalize you even more.
-	- if the integer variable is used more than twice in the code (main loop), you might lose any speed advantage you had.
+	- if the integer variable is used more than twice in the main loop, you might lose any speed advantage you had.